flyteorg/flyte/rfc/system/0000-exteranl-plugin-service.md

 # Out of Core Plugin [RFC]

 ## Motivation
-Currently it is hard to implement backend plugins, especially for data-scientists & MLE’s who do not have working knowledge of Golang.
+Currently, it is hard to implement backend plugins, especially for data-scientists & MLE’s who do not have working knowledge of Golang.
 Also, performance requirements, maintenance and development is cumbersome.

 The document here proposes a path to make it possible to write plugins rapidly, while decoupling them from the core flytepropeller engine.